jsutixvdatascyj5/notes/README.md

 # 2023-11-26
 - "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
 Invest time in planning and designing your program, use descriptive variable names, write modular and reusable functions, and follow best coding practices.
 Remember, code is read more often than it is written, so make it easy to understand for yourself and others who may work on it in the future."

+# 2023-11-27
+- "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
+It's not just about making it work, but also about making it easy for others (and your future self) to understand and modify.
+Invest time in planning and designing your code, use clear and descriptive variable names, write comments to explain complex logic, and follow consistent formatting.
+This will not only make your code more valuable and reusable, but also save you time and headaches in the long run."